How to limit license consumption in CodeTwo Email Signatures 365

 The same can be done when configuring connectors and the transport rule manually during the initial set-up of the program, as discussed here.

-The available methods for limiting the scope of users consuming licenses in the client-side mode depend on the type of CodeTwo signatures add-in for Outlook you are using:
+The available methods for limiting the scope of users consuming licenses in Outlook mode depend on the type of the CodeTwo Outlook add-in you are using:

-This step is very important because when a license is assigned to a specific user, it will not be automatically reassigned even if you delete this user's mailbox, change the scope of senders or if the user signs out from the classic CodeTwo Signatures Add-in for Outlook (COM Add-in).
+This step is very important because when a license is assigned to a specific user, it will not be automatically reassigned even if you delete this user's mailbox, change the scope of users (senders) or if the user signs out from the legacy CodeTwo Signatures Add-in for Outlook (COM Add-in).